materiaraiding/materiaraiding-old/visitorsguide.md

 Primarily, Materia follows Clee's UCOB guide, this is common in some other regions so may not be too unfamiliar to most, see here: https://ultimates.guide/ucob/

-One key difference is due to being in the sothern hemisphere, we flip the arena upside down and drop the Hatch puddles in a V shape, obviously.
+One key difference is due to being in the southern hemisphere, we flip the arena upside down and drop the Hatch puddles in a V shape, obviously.